morrolinux/mpradio-py/README.md

 ### Optional: Protect your SD card from corruption by setting Read-Only mode.

-use utility/roswitch.sh as follows:
+use roswitch.sh as follows:

-`sudo bash roswitch.sh ro` to enable read-ony (effective from next boot)
+`sudo roswitch.sh ro` to enable read-ony (effective from next boot - enabled by default after installation)

-`sudo bash roswitch.sh rw` to disable read-only (effective immediately)
+`sudo roswitch.sh rw` to disable read-only (effective immediately)

 # Known issues